Feeling discouraged in your job search?

 But it's not just about mastering the basics.
 Proactive SEO professionals actively explore new tools that can streamline workflows.
 For example, tools like Ranking Raccoon can take the legwork out of link-building outreach.

-Now, let's dive into the specific hard skills that employers prioritize in candidates in 2024.
+Now, let's see what hard skills that employers prioritize in candidates in 2024.

 1. Google Analytics (GA)